aiicore/ceph_monitor/README.md

 Currently you can monitor memory, cpu and io counters.

-Data can be displayed in realtime in console:
+Statistics can be displayed from all defined osds (from whole cluster) on terminal in realtime:

 ```
   PROC         MINOR    MAJOR           RSS  # x 10M